 You may also find that the US Stove 5040 Bay Front Pellet Stove strikes your fancy.
 The device can go for slightly over 40 hours, after which you may need to refill the pellets.

-It comes with a digital control board, allowing you to adjust temperatures in your house as you see fit.
+It comes with a digital control panel, allowing you to adjust temperatures in your house as you see fit.
 Also, an LED display is provided to make sure you can see the settings you are incorporating.
 Another display provided is that of the burning pellets.
 For some, this is just as important as the heat the device offers.